-A caveat to the interpretation of our results is that Camerer et al. (2016) select the most important statistically significant finding from each paper, as emphasized by the original authors, for replication.
-This selection changes the interpretation of $p(\cdot)$ , which has to be interpreted as the probability that a result was published and selected for replication.
+by the original authors, for replication.
+This selection changes the interpretation of $p(\cdot)$, which has to be interpreted as the probability that a result was published and selected for replication.
+In this setting, our corrected estimates and confidence intervals provide guidance for interpreting the headline results of published studies.